tiennotg/433MHz/README.md

 This program receives and extracts data from Nexus weather device, as temperature or humidity.
 It's similar to rtl_433, but it works better in low level signals.
 See the protocol description here: https://github.com/merbanan/rtl_433/blob/master/src/devices/nexus.c

 Steps:
-  - First, install gqrx: `apt-get install gqrx` (for Debian/Ubuntu) or any other software able to demodulate ASK signals and send audio data over UDP.
+  - First, install gqrx: `apt-get install gqrx-sdr` (for Debian/Ubuntu) or any other software able to demodulate ASK signals and send audio data over UDP.
   - Launch it and enable UDP audio output:
     - click down to `...` button at bottom-right corner, and in the `network` tab, set `host: 127.0.0.1 ; port: 7355 ; 'stereo' box unchecked`)
     - click down to `UDP` button, to enable UDP stream.